 For a video walk-through, check out: Episode 9, Development and Accomplishment

-Most of the PBLs – points badges and leaderboards – appeal heavily to this drive.
+This is also the most common implementation of gamification we see in the market, as most of the PBLs – points, badges, and leaderboards – appeal heavily to this drive.

 Development & Accomplishment in Games